kevinsea/Insight-Wiki-Stage/Customizing Object Mapping.md

 Unfortunately, this has to be done at the class level, and can't be turned on/off at the query/statement level at this time without using a custom mapper.

+## Constructors ##

+Insight will use the following rules for selecting a constructor:

+1. If a constructor is marked with `[SqlConstructor]`, then Insight will use that constructor.
+2. Otherwise, if there is *exactly* one constructor, then Insight will use that.
+3. Otherwise, Insight will use the default constructor.
+If there is no default constructor, an exception is thrown.

+When mapping each constructor parameter:

+* Insight will assume that the parameter name matches a field/property.
+* Constructor parameters will inherit any column mappings and custom serializers of the field/property with the same name.
+* Finally, after the constructor is called, Insight will map any remaining fields/properties that were not passed to the constructor.

+Example:

+       public class ConstructorTest
+       {
+            // this column mapping is also applied to the parameter
+            // also note that this has a readonly field [Column("foo")]
+            public readonly int A;

+			public int B;

+            // also, the name 'a' needs to match the field/property A (case-insensitive) public ConstructorTest(int a)
+            {
+                A = a;
+            }
+        }

+        [Test]
+        public void TestConstructorTest()
+        {
+            var a = Connection().QuerySql<ConstructorTest>("SELECT Foo=3, B=4").First();
+            Assert.AreEqual(3, a.A);
+            Assert.AreEqual(4, a.B);
+        }

+       public class TwoConstructors
+       {
+            public int A;
+			public int B;

+			public TwoConstructors()
+			{
+			}

+			// tell Insight that this is the constructor you want to use [SqlConstructor]
+            public TwoConstructors(int a, int b)
+            {
+                if (a == b) throw new ArgumentException("must not equal");
+            }
+        }

 [[Specifying Result Structures]] - BACK || NEXT- [[Custom Result Objects]]